FACTION BRIEF

 The Labor Witnesses

-The intersection between the Protocol and the Sprawl's labor movements — where observation collides with conscience.
+The intersection between the Protocol and the Sprawl's labor movements is where observation collides with conscience — the point in the Protocol's philosophy that has never been cleanly resolved.

 Ironclad Industries

-4,200 worker deaths in a decade.
+4,200 worker deaths in the past decade.
 Official reports classify 1,100 as "equipment incidents," 2,300 as "voluntary risk acceptance," and 800 aren't acknowledged at all.
-Internal communications show executives calculating cost of death vs. cost of prevention.
-The math always favors death.
+Embedded Witnesses have the internal communications where executives calculated the cost of a death versus the cost of prevention.
+The math always favored death.

 Helix Biotech

 Systematic exposure of workers to experimental compounds without informed consent.
 Batch numbers, exposure durations, health outcomes tracked over years.
-Some compounds became pharmaceuticals Helix sells.
-The test subjects never knew they were subjects.
+Some of the compounds became pharmaceuticals Helix later sold.
+The test subjects were employees who were never told they were subjects.

 Nexus Dynamics

-"Predictive termination" — firing employees for what an algorithm predicted they would become.
+"Predictive termination" — employees fired for what an algorithm predicted they would become.
 They hadn't done anything wrong.
 They were terminated for future productivity scores that hadn't declined yet.
+The organizers Nexus flagged in 2183 were warned 48 hours before their termination orders processed.

 The Anonymous Packages